After much research and analysis of credit card processors, we recommend Stripe as the best online credit card processor for small business in 2018.

 [See Related Story: Credit Card Machines: Answers to Frequently Asked Questions]

-What also makes Stripe easy to use and a favorite amongst small business owners is its flexibility.
-You can cater the processor to fit your business's needs.
-A Stripe representative we spoke with said there are two ways for businesses to accept credit card payments on Stripe: via the dashboard or by integrating the service into their online stores.
+What also makes Stripe a favorite amongst small business owners is its flexibility.
+The Stripe representative we spoke with said there are two ways for businesses to accept credit card payments on Stripe: via the dashboard or by integrating the service into their online stores.

 Using the dashboard, you can manually add customers and enter their credit card information.
 Just go to the Customers section from the left navigation menu, click on Add a Customer and follow the prompts.
 This is ideal for phone and mail orders, or if you want to individually charge customers, for instance, with custom orders.